garethbreeze1993/KisanHub/README.md

 To filter based on either location or metric type either type in

-localhost:8000/api/metric_type/{metric_type} to flter by metric type localhost:8000/api/location/{location} to flter by location
+localhost:8000/api/metric_type/{metric_type} to filter by metric type

+localhost:8000/api/location/{location} to filter by location